ddjh20482/vaccination_analysis/README.md

 This project is to study the vaccination rate.
 Various types of people are taken into the analysis.
 Some visualizations and tables are included to aid in understanding the progress.

 ## Business Problem
 A survey was conducted to record if people received the H1N1 vaccine.
 The survey  consists of more than 30 multiple-choice questions including vaccination status, demographics, knowledge level of vaccine, etc. The government wants to reach out to unvaccinated people as much as possible to increase the vaccination rate.
-It was requested to research what categories of people have a higher rate of unvaccinated people.
+It was requested to research what categories of people have a lower rate of vaccinated people.

 ## Data Understanding
 The data for this analysis comes from the National 2009 H1N1 Flu Survey (NHFS).
 The dataset has more than 30 columns where each column represents a question in the survey.
 Several columns are removed as they are not relevant to H1N1 vaccine information.